Monterey International Pop Festival: Friday night

 The Los Angeles–based band the Association with hits such as "Along Comes Mary" and "Never My Love" was the first act to perform at the festival.
 Newsweek magazine's reporter Michael Lydon reviewed their performance as having a "professional style and entertaining manner," especially on their latest hit single "Windy", which was rising steadily on the Billboard Hot 100.

 The Association was followed by the Paupers, a rock band from Toronto, who delivered a "screaming volume and a racy quality," according to Lydon.
 The Paupers were proud to be judged on their music alone, not relying on "gimmicks" or lighting effects.

 The next act was blues singer Lou Rawls fronting a big band, the song arrangements conveying a "rock 'n' soul" style.
 Rawls also spoke to the crowd about the gritty experiences of African American life.
 After his set, he said to reporters that he was confident that "the blues is the way of the future.
 The fads come and go, but the blues remain.
 The blues is the music that makes a universal language."
 He described how rock artists were increasingly drawing from the blues to give their music more substance.

 Beverley Martyn sang a short set followed by Johnny Rivers.
-After Rivers was Eric Burdon leading his new incarnation of the Animals, introduced as the New Animals, re-interpreted the Stones song "Paint It Black", adding electric violin.
+After Rivers was Eric Burdon leading his new incarnation of the Animals, introduced as the New Animals, re-interpreting the Stones song "Paint It Black", adding electric violin.
 With this appearance, Burdon signaled a change to more of a politically charged hard rock style mixed with psychedelia.
 He later wrote the song "Monterey" about his experience at the concert.

 The headliner of Friday night was Simon & Garfunkel, who started after midnight, and performed minimally with just two voices and one guitar.
 They finished at 1:30 am on Saturday morning.
 Lydon reviewed their set as sweetly retrospective, but "they seemed sadly left behind" by the shifting of rock music away from the duo's established folk rock style.